LksWlprn/Opus-Magnum-Philosophicum/README.md

 A similar principle applies to the idea of consciousness jumping between beings.
 For you to recognize this jump, you would need to retain your previous experiences before the jump in your memory.
 But this would require telepathy, which is not what we are discussing.
 The point is that even if your consciousness were constantly jumping through time or beings, or if all experiences were happening simultaneously and eternally, your experience would still be the same as it is.

+Hedda Hassel Mørch helps the novice by distinguishing two concepts of mine-ness by writing that "it seems that the experiences of every conscious being are private in the sense of having a sharp border around them, which renders them directly accessible to that conscious being but not to others.
+That is, I am clearly not literally having the experiences of others in the way I am currently having my own.
+The SAME PERSON view, however, may seem to imply that I am literally having the experiences of every other conscious being.
+But this apparent paradox can be resolved by distinguishing two different senses in which an experience can be mine, or had by me.
+Firstly, there is synchronic mine-ness, which is the relation I (at the present time, and in the ordinary sense of referring to an individual human being or perspective)stand in to all my experiences right now, i.e., my occurrent and concurrent experiences of, e.g., color, sound, taste, emotions and thoughts.
+Importantly, synchronic mineness implies co-consciousness.
+Co-consciousness is the relation of being experienced together from the same point of view, and thereby forming part of the same total unified experience (Dainton 2010).
+Two experiences that are co-conscious will not be private relative to each other, but are rather immediately and directly accessible from the same perspective.
+Secondly, there is diachronic mine-ness, which is the relation I (at the present time, and still in the ordinary sense) stand in to my experiences in the past and future.
+This relation does not imply co-consciousness: my past and future experiences are not subsumed under the same point of view as my current experiences, and therefore not immediately and directly accessible to me now.
+Instead, my past and future experiences are at best only indirectly accessible to me right now via some kind of psychological connectedness, such as representation in memory (for the past) and imagination (or prediction, anticipation, intention, or similar, for the future).
+And in many cases, my past and future experiences are not accessible to me at all, as they lack any psychological connectedness to my present experience.
+For example, just last night, I was most likely having dreams that I currently have no memory of at all—I am entirely psychologically disconnected from them.
+But these dream experiences are still diachronically mine.
+The SAME PERSON view should be understood as the view that the experiences of every conscious being are mine, not in the synchronic sense, but only in the diachronic sense.
+Or more precisely, in the sense that is diachronic in the most familiar cases, but according to the SAME PERSON view is not diachronic essentially but can in fact also apply synchronically.
+To say that all experiences are mine in the synchronic sense clearly leads to paradox, since it is obvious that the experiences of other people (and any other conscious beings) are not coconscious with mine, and synchronic mine-ness implies co-consciousness.
+But to say that all experiences are mine in the diachronic sense implies neither co-consciousness nor any kind of psychological connectedness.
+Hence, this claim is compatible with the experiences of others being entirely inaccessible to me."

 ### Some Thought Experiments about Identity